StephyEspy/15-Puzzle-Astar/README.md

 # A* Solver for the 15-Puzzle (4×4)

-My independent, from-scratch implementation of the A* search algorithm for the classic 15-puzzle.
+My from-scratch implementation of the A* search algorithm for the classic 15-puzzle.
 Includes a clean state model, correct solvability check for 4×4 boards, multiple admissible heuristics, a CLI, and tests.

 ## Quickstart